-Guided Tour of the Parish Church of St Mary the Virgin (time tba)
+Guided Tour of the Parish Church of St Mary the Virgin (2pm)

 The Wonderland Bookshop Cafe (10am-5pm)

 Our ever-popular Alice in Wonderland themed bookshop cafe will run all day in Hawkesbury Primary School’s hall, serving selling soups, cakes and drinks with a literary twist and books by festival authors.

 Closing Ceremony (5pm)